 - adaptable lighting and sound, for example you may wish to have low lighting in the room or play your own music

 We aim to create a calm, private and quiet environment for you to give birth.
 You may choose to use relaxation and self-hypnosis techniques.
-Our coping with labour page has more information.

 Care during labour